jstetich/Lake_Water_Quality_sum/Analysis/Secchi_Trend_Analysis.md

     Depth.

--   Coding for the “Secchi\_on\_Bottom” flag is inconsistent, with four possible codes: “Y”, “B”, “N”, and "“.
-We interpret the first two as evidence that the Secchi Disk was on the bottom,”N" as evidence that it was not, and "" as a missing value.
+-   Coding for the “Secchi\_on\_Bottom” flag is inconsistent, with four possible codes: “Y”, “B”, “N”, and "" “.
+We interpret the first two as evidence that the Secchi Disk was on the bottom, ”N" as evidence that it was not, and "Is this supposed to be an empty space?" as a missing value.

 ``` r
 secchi_data <- secchi_data %>%